MicrosoftDocs/customer-voice/fp-docs/embed-in-web-page.md

     ![embed a survey in a web page](media/survey-embed.png "Embed a survey in a web page")

-## Update webpage’s source code
+## Update a webpage’s source code

-After generating the embed code, you must add it into your web page’s source code.
+After generating the embed code, you must add it into your webpage’s source code.
 Then create a method that calls the **renderSurvey** function to render the survey on the webpage.
 You must ensure that the values in the **renderSurvey** function are passed in the same order as the parameters that are defined in the **renderSurvey** function in the embed code.

 For an inline survey, a parent **div** container must be defined for the survey to be displayed.